 If errors are detected during the rebuild process, a message appears after the rebuild is complete to warn the operator, and the raid is not considered as properly rebuilt.
-In this state, the system will keep working on 4 disks (4+1 configuration) or on 5 disks (5+1 configuration).
-If you want to run on 5, or 6, disks again, you can try replacing the disk again and perform another rebuild, or clear all clips.
+In this state, the system will keep working on 4 disks.
+If you want to run on 5 disks again, you can try replacing the disk again and perform another rebuild, or clear all clips.